DataFire/Integrations/integrations/generated/google_vault/README.md

 ### HeldOrgUnit
 * HeldOrgUnit `object`: A organizational unit being held in a particular hold.
   * holdTime `string`: When the org unit was put on hold.
 This property is immutable.
-  * orgUnitId `string`: The org unit's immutable ID as provided by the admin SDK.
+  * orgUnitId `string`: The org unit's immutable ID as provided by the Admin SDK.

 ### Hold
 * Hold `object`: Represents a hold within Vault.
 A hold restricts purging of
   * accounts `array`: If set, the hold applies to the enumerated accounts and org_unit must be
     * items [HeldAccount](#heldaccount)
-  * corpus `string` (values: CORPUS_TYPE_UNSPECIFIED, DRIVE, MAIL, GROUPS): The corpus to be searched.
+  * corpus `string` (values: CORPUS_TYPE_UNSPECIFIED, DRIVE, MAIL, GROUPS, HANGOUTS_CHAT): The corpus to be searched.
   * holdId `string`: The unique immutable ID of the hold.
 Assigned during creation.
   * name `string`: The name of the hold.
   * orgUnit [HeldOrgUnit](#heldorgunit)